autoplot/documentation/javadoc/org/das2/util/filesystem/VFSFileObject.md

+# org.das2.util.filesystem.VFSFileObject

-# org.das2.util.filesystem.VFSFileObjectThis class is part of a wrapper for the Apache Commons VFS.
+This class is part of a wrapper for the Apache Commons VFS.

  NOTE: At the moment, many situations where the Commons VFS throws a FileSystemException will result in a RuntimeException from this code.
 A better way of handling these exceptions should probably be found.

 ***
 <a name="canRead"></a>
 # canRead